ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

 | Linux       | Yes            | Phi-3-mini-4k-cuda-int4-onnx | 2.30 |
 | Windows, Mac, Linux | No | Phi-3-mini-4k-cpu-int4-rtn-block-32-acc-level-4-onnx | 2.72 |

-> 📖 **Docs**: Learn more about the AI Toolkit Extension in our [AI Toolkit Extension documentation](https://learn.microsoft.com/en-us/windows/ai/toolkit/)
+> 📖 **Docs**: Learn more about the AI Toolkit Extension in our [AI Toolkit Extension documentation](https://learn.microsoft.com/windows/ai/toolkit/)

 #### Ollama and ONNX for local models

 Ollama and ONNX enable running AI models locally without cloud dependencies.
 ONNX provides an open format for machine learning models, ensuring interoperability and allowing .NET applications to utilize local AI models efficiently.
 Ollama is a lightweight SDK that simplifies the integration of ONNX models, enabling developers to run AI models locally without cloud dependencies.

-For local applications, Small Language Models (SLMs) are more ideal, as most LLMS require a lot of resources, and are more suitable for bigger applications, and cloud-based applications.
+For local applications, Small Language Models (SLMs) are more ideal, as most LLMs require a lot of resources, and are more suitable for bigger applications, and cloud-based applications.

-> 📖 **Docs**: Learn more about Ollama and ONNX in our [Local Windows AI documentation](https://learn.microsoft.com/en-us/windows/ai/models)
+> 📖 **Docs**: Learn more about Ollama and ONNX in our [Local Windows AI documentation](https://learn.microsoft.com/windows/ai/models)

 ## Conclusion